Duda's 3-run HR helps Rays eliminate Orioles with 9-6 win (Sep 23, 2017) | FOX Sports

 Duda’s third-inning homer, his 30th overall and 13th since the Rays acquired him from the New York Mets, helped Tampa Bay build a 9-1 lead.

-Tampa Bay (76-79) remained five games behind Minnesota for the second AL wild card with seven games remaining.
+Tampa Bay (76-79) remained five games behind Minnesota for the second AL wild-card with seven games remaining, a half-game behind Kansas City, the Los Angeles Angels and Texas.

 Logan Morrison hit his 37th homer for the Rays during a four-run ninth.
 In a sloppy game, Tampa Bay made three errors and Baltimore two.